wlavend/Cassie_Balancing/02_README.md

 ### One-leg LQR Controller Implementation for the Cassie Robot

 This code implements a Linear Quadratic Regulator (LQR) controller to balance the Cassie biped robot on one leg in MuJoCo.
-As robots increasingly take on complex tasks such as walking, navigating obstacles, and maintaining stability on uneven terrain, mastering single-leg balance becomes a critical capability for autonomous deployment in dynamic environments.

 The original MJCF model and assets were provided by [Agility Robotics](https://agilityrobotics.com/) under an [MIT License](https://github.com/google-deepmind/mujoco_menagerie/blob/main/agility_cassie/LICENSE).
 This implementation is inspired by [this example](https://colab.research.google.com/github/deepmind/mujoco/blob/main/python/LQR.ipynb), which balances a 27 DoF humanoid on one leg.
-The Cassie model used in this code can be found [here](https://github.com/google-deepmind/mujoco_menagerie/blob/main/agility_cassie/README.md):
+The Cassie model used in this code can be found [here](https://github.com/google-deepmind/mujoco_menagerie/blob/main/agility_cassie/README.md).

 <div align="center">
     <img src="https://github.com/user-attachments/assets/0035d3b9-217a-40bf-9487-f7a29fa71cc9" alt="00_1leg_photo" style="width:30%;">